Online Master of Science in Supply Chain Management

 Program Highlights:

-• A 12 or 22-month online program with industry-driven innovative curriculum and world renowned SCM faculty.
+• Industry-driven innovative curriculum and world renowned SCM faculty.

 • Courses are delivered 100% online with on-campus workshops